 Services offered by Global Wealth Management

-Global Wealth Management works with wealthy individuals, family offices, pension plans, trusts and foundations to develop an individual investment policy statement.
+Global Wealth Management works with its clients to develop an individual investment policy statement.
 The firm then uses that statement to create and manage a portfolio on the client’s behalf.
-As part of the process, individuals also receive comprehensive financial planning services.
+As part of the process, clients also receive comprehensive financial planning services.

-The firm also offers advanced financial planning consultation services to private family offices and small businesses, providing pension consulting services to retirement plan sponsors as well.
+The firm also offers advanced financial planning consultation services to private family offices and small businesses.
+It also provides pension consulting services to retirement plan sponsors.

 - Investment management